HONOR FIRST

 Additional Resources

-Important Disclaimer: HonorFirst.com is an independent educational resource and does not process FOIA requests or provide legal assistance.
+HonorFirst.com is an independent educational resource and does not process FOIA requests, provide legal assistance, or act as an intermediary for CBP FOIA requests.
 We are not affiliated with U.S. Customs and Border Protection (CBP) or the Department of Homeland Security (DHS).
-This page is provided for informational purposes only.
-For official FOIA inquiries, please visit CBP’s FOIA website or contact CBP directly.
+While we strive to provide accurate information, FOIA procedures and policies are subject to change.
+Individuals seeking official guidance should visit CBP’s FOIA website or contact CBP directly for the most up-to-date information.